Prince-Singh-Dev/NoteMaking_WebApp/README.md

 📱 Fully responsive design for mobile and desktop
 🔍 Search and filter your notes easily

-Feel free to clone, customize, and contribute to the project!
+Feel free to clone, customize, and contribute to the project